Zsmerritt/Flutter_AWS_CloudWatch/README.md

 </p>

 <p align="center">
-  An easy, lightweight, and convenient way to reliably send logs to AWS CloudWatch.
+  An easy and lightweight turnkey solution for logging with AWS CloudWatch
 </p>

 ---